Updated: May 20

 There are over 250 species of a bee!
 The Italian Buckfast Bees are placid compared to the UK Black Bees which are quite aggressive.

 The course brought back a few memories of sayings and phrases passed down the generations such as "he's made a beeline....", "It's like a swarm!" or "as busy as a bee" and of course the old 1920's saying "It's the bee's knees" meaning good quality.

 Can you think of any others?
 Please do get in touch and share.

 Hives come in a variety of shapes and sizes.
 Two of the most commonly seen are the National Hive and the Smith Hive.

-The Smith Hive named after Willie Smith, the first commercial beekeeper of Scotland based in Innerleithen.
-A cost effective hive built with less wood.
+The Smith Hive is named after Willie Smith, the first commercial beekeeper of Scotland based in Innerleithen.
+A cost-effective hive built with less wood.
 The National Hives are easier to lift as have larger handles.

 The more decorative hives are called WBC Hives, these are the ones that you imagine all beehives to look like and then there are images from childhood and children's book stories such as Winnie the Pooh.